jimorc/WSL-Guide/0220-Enabling-WSL.md

 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```
-3. Rstart your computer when prompted.
+3. Restart your computer when prompted.

 If instead of prompting you to restart, it displays the following:
 ```